On this page

 POST - Connect parking

-This method allows you to register an external payment and connect it to the parking.
+This method allows to register an external payment and connect it to the parking.

 Endpoint